 With the advent of the steam engine and more robust railways, it became possible to transport live fish long distances.
 This way, they could be readily stocked in various bodies of freshwater all across America.
 Largemouth bass in particular were hardy enough to tolerate long-distance voyages.
 They could also thrive in a wide range of temperatures and water conditions.

-Over the next few decades, this rapidly increasing interest in bass fishing led to anglers organizing competitions like the first-ever B.A.S.S.
+Over the next few decades, this rapidly increasing interest in bass fishing led to anglers organizing competitions like the first-ever Bass Anglers Sportsman Society (B.A.S.S.)
 Federation tournament in 1967 and the Bassmaster Classic in 1971.
-Today, bass fishing only continues to grow in popularity, with the largemouth bass remaining the most sought-after of the black basses.
+Today, bass fishing continues to grow in popularity, with the largemouth bass remaining the most sought-after of the black basses.

 Out of all 38 species within the Centrarchidae family, the largemouth bass is the largest.
 This also makes it the largest of all 13 black basses.
 It typically reaches around 12 to 15 inches long when fully grown, though it can actually reach nearly three feet long!
 It’s also a heavy fish, with most individuals weighing roughly 10 to 12 pounds.